 The Department for Education recently approved funding for the Shireland CBSO School – a new non-selective and non-fee paying specialist music school in Sandwell to be run by the Shireland Collegiate Academy Trust in collaboration with the CBSO.

 It will open for year seven and Year 12 pupils in 2023, growing to a maximum capacity of 870 students aged 11-18 by 2026.
-The school will be the first in Britain to be established in collaboration with an orchestra and marks a radical new approach to music education, innovatively addressing the much-publicised decline in the position of the creative arts in many schools.
+The school will be the first state school in Britain to be established in collaboration with an orchestra and marks a radical new approach to music education, innovatively addressing the much-publicised decline in the position of the creative arts in many schools.

 The school will be based at Providence Place in the town of West Bromwich.